Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Trigonometric K-matrices

-Theorem~\ref{thm:spectral-k} leads to the existence of a rational QSP intertwiner\footnote{Since the QSP subalgebra $\Uqk$ is fixed throughout this Section, we shall use the expression {\em QSP intertwiner} instead of {\em $\Uqk$-intertwiner}.}, as follows\footnote{The authors are grateful to V. Toledano Laredo for pointing out this argument.}.
+The construction of the spectral K-matrix from Theorem~\ref{thm:spectral-k} immediately implies the existence of a trigonometric QSP intertwiner on any finite-dimensional $\UqLg$-module.\footnote{ We are grateful to V. Toledano Laredo for pointing this argument out to us. }